 Our business, financial condition, results of operations, and prospects will be adversely affected if we do not renew, maintain, and expand our relationships with existing publishers and add new publishers to the IPN.
-We provide offers on a white-label basis to Walmart Inc., a Delaware corporation (Walmart), Dollar General Corporation, a Tennessee corporation (Dollar General), Family Dollar Stores LLC, a Delaware limited liability company (Family Dollar), Shell plc, a United Kingdom public limited company (Shell), Exxon Mobil Corporation, a New Jersey corporation (Exxon), and other retailers.
+We provide offers on a white-label basis to our publishers, including but not limited to, Walmart Inc., a Delaware corporation (Walmart), Dollar General Corporation, a Tennessee corporation (Dollar General), and Family Dollar Stores LLC, a Delaware limited liability company (Family Dollar).
 We have invested heavily in the IPN, which matches and distributes offers across a variety of publisher sites.
 Our contract negotiation process with such publishers can be lengthy, which can contribute to variability in our revenue generation and makes our revenue difficult to forecast.
 As a result, it is difficult to predict our ability to form new partnerships with publishers, and our revenue could be lower than expected, which would have an adverse effect on our business, financial condition, results of operations, and prospects.